CuBoulder/atlas/README.md

 # Atlas

-Atlas is a RESTful API that interacts with servers to deploy and maintain [Web Express](https://github.com/CuBoulder/express) at University of Colorado Boulder.
+Atlas is a RESTful API that use Ansible to interact with servers to deploy and maintain [Web Express](https://github.com/CuBoulder/express) at University of Colorado Boulder.

 ## Installing / Getting started